FuelRats/fuel-rat-org-guidelines/README.md

 ### Rule 4: If one exists, read and follow the CONTRIBUTING.md of the repository you're contributing to.

-Our minimum language requirements are listed below, they apply unless they are **explicitly** overwritten by the project's CONTRIBUTING.md
+Our minimum language requirements are listed below, these rules apply unless they are **explicitly** overwritten by the project's CONTRIBUTING.md

 #Python specific rules
 ###1: NO SINGLE CHAR LENGTH VARIABLES